ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Using Colors
 ------------

-You can set the color of the text using :attr:`~.Text.color`.
+You can set the color of the text using :attr:`~.Text.color`:

-For example,

 .. manim:: SimpleColor
     :save_last_frame: